 Fortunately, the resulting waste is considered biodegradable, so it can be thrown into a standard container or trash can, as long as you tie it off properly, of course.

 Most people don't empty the compost container until the handle becomes difficult to turn or you've used it around 60 or 80 times.
 If you regularly unload the container, you won't need to clean it as often since the bacteria aren't considered harmful, not to mention helpful in composting purposes.

 The most well-reputed toilet in this category will likely be the Nature's Head composting toilet.

-The water bottles or the portable urinals are incredibly cheap and simple to use, but they're only useful for peeing and are more of a temporary fix rather than a permanent solution.
+The large-cap containers and portable urinals are incredibly cheap and simple to use.
+Still, they're only helpful when peeing and are more of a temporary fix rather than a permanent solution.

-The bucket toilets are portable and don't require much effort to empty out, but they need to be cleaned immediately after use, or the inside of your van will smell worse than a kitty litter tray for weeks.
+The bucket toilets are portable and don't require much effort to empty, but they need to be cleaned immediately after use, or the inside of your van will smell worse than a kitty litter tray.

-However, you'll need to reserve a spot in your van where they can be bolted down so that they don't move around.
-You'll also want to install an exhaust port will need to be created for the vent, and they’re without a doubt the most expensive toilets on our list.
+However, you'll need to reserve a spot in your van to bolt them down so that they don't move around.
+You'll also want to install an exhaust port, and remember these are the most expensive van life toilets on the list.